A relative approach to opinion formation: Model dynamics

-As mentioned, in the DeGroot model all entries $a_{ij}$ are positive or zero, with the rows summing to $1$.
+Under mild regularity conditions, Equation (\ref{eq_evs}) also applies to the DeGroot and the discrete-time Altafini model\footnote{Here, we refer to the discrete-time Altafini model where the driving matrix is time-independent.}.
+Therefore, in the study of the development of relative opinions we can build further on results derived from these models, to the extent that conclusions about absolute opinions are allowed to be transferred to relative opinions.
+In the DeGroot model all entries $a_{ij}$ are positive or zero, with the rows summing to $1$.
 Hence, after each time step, each agent's opinion has become either more similar to the opinions of some of the other agents, or has remained completely unaffected (corresponding to a strictly positive or zero influence weight, respectively).
 For the opinions to reach a consensus, it is therefore sufficient that all agents directly or indirectly influence all the other agents, a condition that is equivalent to the matrix $A$ being irreducible.
 This mechanism ensures that each agent's opinion moves in the direction of the weighted population mean.
 However, a complicating factor is that agents can also ``pass around" their opinions periodically without moving in the direction of each other's opinion, a phenomenon referred to as periodicity.
 Think for example of two agents who fully adopt each other's opinion after each time step.
 Hence, only if the agents are ``well-connected" (irreducible matrix $A$) and do not just pass opinions around (aperiodicity), then a consensus is reached in the DeGroot model.
-Translated to Equation (\ref{eq_evs}): there exists a strictly largest real-valued eigenvalue of $A$ and the corresponding eigenvector\footnote{For a non-negative irreducible matrix $A$ with period $h$ and spectral radius $r$ the following holds (Perron-Frobenius): 1.~$r$ is a real-valued eigenvalue with a one-dimensional eigenspace, 2.~$A$ has exactly $h$ complex-valued eigenvalues with absolute value $r$.} is $e_N$ (i.e., the all-ones column vector of dimension $N$).
-For the case of $N=2$, we will show how consensus formation and conditions as irreducibility and aperiodicity, as key features of the DeGroot model, reappear in a broader context within the relative opinion model.
-The relative opinion model can, to a certain extent, be considered as a generalization of the DeGroot model.
+The translation of the aforementioned to Equation (\ref{eq_evs}) is: there exists a strictly largest real-valued eigenvalue of $A$ and the corresponding eigenvector\footnote{For a non-negative irreducible matrix $A$ with period $h$ and spectral radius $r$ the following holds (Perron-Frobenius): 1.~$r$ is a real-valued eigenvalue with a one-dimensional eigenspace, 2.~$A$ has exactly $h$ complex-valued eigenvalues with absolute value $r$.} is $\boldsymbol{1}_N$ (i.e., the all-ones column vector of dimension $N$).
+For the case of $N=2$, we will show how consensus formation and conditions such as irreducibility and aperiodicity, as key features of the DeGroot model, reappear in a broader context within the relative opinion model (Appendix \ref{th_k_cap}).
+The relative opinion model can, to a certain extent, be considered as a generalization of the DeGroot and the discrete-time Altafini model.